Amazon Product Title Optimization: Character Limits, Rules & Formulas That Rank

 Before: "Power Bank Portable Charger Fast Charging Power Bank 20000mAh"

-Issue: "Power Bank" repeated twice; missing warranty/durability signal.
+Issue: "Power Bank" repeated twice; missing any durability or warranty signal.

 After: "QuickCharge 20000mAh Portable Power Bank, 65W USB-C Fast Charging, Dual Port, 2-Year Warranty"